murthy1811/The-Baking-Mommy_MS2/TESTING.md

 - order.js, prices.js

     - No major errors were found.
-Warnings were given that undeclared variables were found and suggested to use esversion 6 or esversion 8 in some cases. site is running as intended and I could not fix this errors.
-In the future, I will check this to update.
+Warnings were given that undeclared variables were found and suggested to use esversion 6 or esversion 8 in some cases. site is running as intended and I could not fix this warnings.

 - feedback.js